aumartinez/mvc-php/README.md

     $this->view = new View();
   }

-  # Load model specific for this controller
+  # Load and instantiate model specific for this controller
   protected function load_model($model) {
     if (class_exists($model)) {
       $this->model[$model] = new $model();